10 Essential Components of a Business Plan and How to Write Them

 Unless you’ve discovered an untapped market, you’re probably going to face serious competition and it’s only going to increase as you scale your business later down the line.

-This is where the competitive analysis section helps; it gives an overview of the competitive landscape, introduces your immediate rivals, and highlights the current dominant companies and their market share.
+This is where the competitive analysis section helps.
+It gives an overview of the competitive landscape, introduces your direct and indirect competitors, and highlights their strengths and market share.

 Want to Perform Competitive Analysis for Your Business?